 Below right: Landowner Bruce Milne talking to farmers visiting Helm View in 1994.

-eur Stevens, of Greening Australia, on a disused section of rail line, now part of a pilot disbilitation program at Hamilton.
-Pictures: MARK OR STEON tand depradation has become a passion for estimately groups all over Amiralia.
+Paul Stevens, of Greening Australia, on a disused section of rall line, now part of a pilot rehabilitation program at Hamilton.
+Pictures: MARK GRIFFIN

-HEAL plans to restore the land
+HEAL plans to restore the lan